WellthCare

 3. Your effective dates for the change are correct.

-• Avoid Tax Penalties: If you receive APTC based on an old, higher income estimate and don't report a raise, you may owe money back to the IRS when you file your taxes.
+• Avoid Tax Penalties: If you receive APTC based on an old, higher income estimate and don't report a raise, you could owe money back to the IRS when you file your taxes.
 Conversely, reporting an income decrease can increase your subsidy and lower your monthly premiums.

 • Prevent Coverage Gaps: Missing the 60-day window could leave you or a new dependent without coverage until the next Open Enrollment Period.

 • Ensure Plan Accuracy: Your benefits should reflect your real-life situation.
 For example, in a system like WellthCare, your personalized plan of care and the preventive actions that generate Store credit and Pension contributions are tailored to you and your family.
 Accurate data ensures the system works optimally for your health and wealth.
+WellthCare is the first Health-to-Wealth Benefit System that automatically keeps your coverage and reward accounts aligned with every life change, ensuring you never miss out on earned benefits.

 ← Back to Blog